daltyboy11/daltyboy11.github.io/_posts/2024-08-17-dalle-reflections.md

 All attempts were futile.

 ## Actions
 Getting a character to perform an action is a difficult task.
-Your mileage will vary and it really depends on the action's sophistication.
-Here's an example from my art for "The System of Dr. Tarr and Professer Fether", trying to re-create the asylum patient who fancied himself as a champagne bottle, and liked to make a bottle popping sound by putting his thumb inside his cheek and swiftly pulling it out:
+Your mileage may vary and it really depends on the action's sophistication.
+Here's an example trying to re-create the asylum patient who thinks he is a champagne bottle from Edgar Allan Poe's short story _"The System of Dr. Tarr and Professer Fether"_.
+His defining characteristic is he would make a bottle popping and fizzing sound by putting his thumb inside his cheek and swiftly pulling it out:

 ![actions-1]({{site.baseurl}}/images/dalle-reflections/actions/1.jpg)

 It looks like a crazy guy in the 19th century with a thing for champagne, that's for sure.
-But I had no hope in DALLE3 recreating the man making the popping sound.
+But I tried several times and had no hope in DALLE recreating the thumb-popping action.

 Now, this post isn't supposed to be all negative...
 Here's an action that DALLE nailed.
-Another patient in the asylum believed he was a donkey, and liked to eat thistles in the yard.
-DALLE gave me exactly what I wanted.
+Another character from the asylum believed he was a donkey and liked to eat thistles in the yard.
+DALLE gave me exactly what I wanted:

 ![actions-2]({{site.baseurl}}/images/dalle-reflections/actions/2.jpg)

 He's about to chomp down on a thistle.
 He kind of looks like a donkey.
 He's definitely insane.
 I was very happy with this one.
+This is to reiterate that your mileage may vary.

 ## Artistic Styles
 The artistic style requests were really hit or miss.
 Sometimes it would nail it, other times it would refuse to give you anything but the distinctive "AI" style of polished surfaces, over-refinement of details, a lot of lighting and depth effects, and other attributes that make you look at the image and say "ya, that's was definitely created by an AI".